fidian/fid-umd/README.md

 	Code to make the object
 	Footer

 Until now, a developer would have to write their own module loading code.
 They would copy and paste, then tweak the top few lines of their JavaScript by hand or else just gear their code to a single module system.
-Now, those pains are gone.
+Alternately they would be forced to use a build system like Browserify to build files before they could be consumed by browsers.

-You should use a tool to create the header and footer.
+Now there is a third option: using a tool to create the header and footer.
 This same tool should also allow you to update the headers and footers in case you have additional dependencies that are required or maybe allow supporting yet another module system when the tool is updated.
-Less work for the developer, more happiness because your tool is more universal.
+Less work for the developer, more happiness because your code is more universal.
+You can even load it directly in the browser without a compile step.

 The project is based off of examples from [UMDjs], which provided a great base and fallback code for testing multiple module systems.
 It was revised with the content from this [StackOverflow Post], which showed a concise way to test if objects do what you would expect.
+It works with "use strict" and supports more module systems than the alternatives.

 [![Build Status](https://secure.travis-ci.org/fidian/fid-umd.png)](http://travis-ci.org/fidian/fid-umd)